nishantjr/fuzzing-with-k/doc/report.md

 Here, the programs state is a record with two fields, the `<k>` cell, initially populated with the program to be executed;
 and the `<state>` cell initialized to the empty map, `.Map`.

-Finally, the semantics of the language is described using a set of `rule`s as transitions from one state to the next:
+Finally, the semantics of the language is described using a set of `rules` as transitions from one state to the next:

 ```
 syntax KResult ::= Int | Bool